swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 With hindsight I can  see that Saury’s book, written by someone incompetent, had misled me.
 In  fact, it had encouraged me to waste my energy, instead of preserving it with  total rest.
 (In fact, this author allowed those fasting to smoke  and he welcomed them with champagne !&nbsp; He has just died from bone cancer –  naturally. – A.M.)

 After a week of eating  again I returned home, where I remained in bed for a further 10-15 days so as  to fully recover.
 For a few weeks I still followed the strict diet  recommended by Mr. Mosseri in his books.
-I stopped eating breakfast and  drinking coffee, and I ate a lot of salad, and cooked vegetables in the  evening.</p>
+I stopped eating breakfast and  drinking coffee, and I ate a lot of salad, and cooked vegetables in the  evening.

-    <p>31</p>
+    31

-    <p>I realised, then, that  I had recovered, and that my eyesight had improved, for I could no longer wear  my old glasses.
+    I realised, then, that  I had recovered, and that my eyesight had improved, for I could no longer wear  my old glasses.
 Furthermore, the arthritic pains in my spine had disappeared  and they have never come back again.

 In the meantime, faced  with the family’s opposition to my diet, the old temptations have returned –  except for breakfast and coffee.
 I have also thrown myself headlong into  my work, as well as numerous related activities.